SCNetwork/editorjs-parser/README.md

 ### Apply provided lengths (embeds)

-If you want the returned width and height of embeded element to be applied, set `useProvidedLength` option to true in config:
+If you want the returned width and height of embedded element to be applied, set `useProvidedLength` option to true in the config:

 ```javascript
 const config = {